ucsb-ds-capstone-2021/ucsb-ds-capstone-2021.github.io/ucsb_ds_capstone_projects_2021/projects/sansum/update2.md

     - Scoring Qualitative Survey Answers
       - Using the scoring rubric to assess scores for survery responses
       - e.g. for the Social Needs survey, we would assess a score from all the responses that would tell us what the social needs of an individual
-      - Another exmaple: Scoring how religious/ spiritual someone is based off of meaning, peace, and faith
+      - Another example: Scoring how religious/ spiritual someone is based off of meaning, peace, and faith
 - Database Management
   - Using REDCap (Research Electronic Data Capture tool) cloud to store and manage research data
   - REDCap Cloud is a web-based software that is highly customizable so researchers can design a database or survey to meet each study’s needs.